Down Syndrome

 About Down Syndrome

-Down syndrome is a chromosomal condition that is often diagnosed before birth.
+Children with Down syndrome are born with an extra chromosome that may impact their physical and cognitive development.
+The condition is often diagnosed before birth.
 In addition to developmental delays, intellectual disabilities, speech problems, and hearing loss, children with Down syndrome may experience other medical conditions, including heart abnormalities, gastrointestinal problems, pulmonary problems, spinal conditions, neurological concerns, and problems with their gross motor skills.
+Our experts ensure your child has access to the resources they need to manage these and other conditions.

 Our Locations